rktjmp/hotpot.nvim/README.md

 (if needed), then the bytecode is saved to the `index`, then the module is returned to the user.

-As an examlpe, given `require("my.module")` Hotpot will check the following locations, in order, and return the first match.
+As an example, given `require("my.module")` Hotpot will check the following locations, in order, and return the first match.

 - `index`